geunsoojang/EpiSBI/README.md

 ### Paper Goal

-The paper compares likelihood-free and neural simulation-based inference approaches for epidemic models, with emphasis on how model structure and parameter identifiability affect posterior inference.
+The paper compares likelihood-free and neural simulation-based inference approaches for epidemic models, with emphasis on how model identifiability affect posterior inference.

 ### Inference Methods Compared